standoge/encuentra-24-ETL/README.md

 * Relevant cell has its respective text to explain what is happening.

 ## Transformation: :moon:
-This section is shared in `Extraction` notebook.
-Here data are transformed to be consistent.
+Notebook is structured by sections.
+Here data are checked and fixed in case oƒ inconsistencies.
 * Functions section, where are defined all functions used.
 * Transformations required are explained, with a subtitle and description to explain what was the transformation applied.